The New Cambridge History of the English Language: Volume 5

 A comprehensive historical overview of varieties of English in the United States, Canada and the English-speaking Caribbean.

 This volume examines the development of forms of English in North America from the earliest founder populations through to present-day varieties in the USA and Canada, emphasising language variation and change.
-It also has a number of chapters devoted to the history of English in the anglophone Caribbean.This volume examines the development of forms of English in North America, from the earliest founder populations through to present-day varieties in the USA, Canada and the Caribbean.
+It also has a number of chapters devoted to the history of English in the anglophone Caribbean.This volume examines the development of forms of English in North America from the earliest founder populations through to present-day varieties in the United States and Canada.
 The linguistic analyses of today's forms emphasise language variation and change with a view to determining the trajectories for current linguistic change.
-The section on English in the United States has dedicated chapters on the history of African American English and the English of Latinos in the USA.
-Part II is concerned with English in Canada, with chapters on the anglophone settlement of Canada and on individual regions of that country, including English in Quebec.
-The third section consists of chapters devoted to the history of English in the anglophone Caribbean, looking at various creoles in that region, both in the islands and the rim, with a special chapter on Jamaica and on the connections between the Caribbean and the USA.
+The first part on English in the United States also has dedicated chapters on the history of African American English and the English of Spanish-heritage people in the United States.
+Part II is concerned with English in Canada and contains seven chapters beginning with the anglophone settlement of Canada and continuing with chapters on individual regions of that country including English in Quebec.
+Part III consists of chapters devoted to the history of English in the Anglophone Caribbean, looking at various creoles in that region, both in the islands and the Rim, with a special chapter on Jamaica and on the connections between the Caribbean and the United States.

 ISBN: 9781009205764